My gear

 VMWare cluster

 My VMware cluster (as virtualisation engineer you must have this), consists of three Nuc13 PRO’s (RNUC13ANHI70002), with Samsung 990 PRO 1TB SSD’s and Kingston A400 480GB SSD’s and a small 64GB M2 local disk.
 Each machine has 64GB of Samsung Fury memory, and an additional NIC to support a distributed switch that has multiple uplinks.
 This forms a VSAN cluster, which hosts several VM’s, amongst them my playground machines, home automation, and things like databases.
+The NUC’s have a Acadis NVME thunderbolt adapter attached, where an additional Samsung 990 Pro 1TB SSD is attached.
+These additional disks are used for NVME memory tiering, giving the nodes an additional ‘256gb’ of memory.

 The fourth node in this cluster is an almost equal machine.
-It is a ‘12’ core i7 node, also running with 64GB of memory, a quad nic pci-e card, a 460GB Cache disk and a Samsung 990 PRO 1TB M2 SSD disk.
+It is a ‘12’ core i7 node, also running with 64GB of memory, a quad nic pci-e card, a 480GB Cache disk and a Samsung 990 PRO 1TB M2 SSD disk.

 The cluster runs various Unix VM’s as well as vLCM, Aria Operations, Aria LogInsight, vIDM and when needed an NSX-T node, even with these memory blocks available, I am constrained on it, so some VM’s run only when needed.